LightningK0ala/nostr-indexer/README.md

 ## 🔌 How?

 `nostr-indexer` lets you add accounts (your pubkeys) to the indexer and configure the relays you want to use.
-The indexer will automatically subscribe to relays for nostr events about relevant to your account and social graph and insert it into an sqlite relational database.
-Data is indexed into multiple tables to enable a structured and efficient querying using SQL:
+The indexer will automatically subscribe to relays for nostr events relevant to your account and social graph.
+Data is indexed and stored in a relational SQL database (sqlite), into multiple tables to enable structured and efficient querying:

 - `Account`: Represents an account to be indexed, these can be added using the indexer `.addAccount(pubkey)` function.
 - `User`: Represents a user in nostr.